 We utilize the TK20 direct assessment tool from Watermark Insights to gather and assess student work, to conduct Juried Assessment of collections of student work, and to assess portfolios of student work.
+Please see the glossary for definitions of terms and further references.

 Instructions for Creating Assessments Using TK20